build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 To host your ASP.NET Core backend app, you can use a service like [AWS App Runner](https://docs.aws.amazon.com/apprunner/latest/dg/what-is-apprunner.html).
 You package your backend application as a container image and AWS App Runner, a fully managed service, will deploy it and run it for you.

-## How to build your first Blazor WebAssembly application
+## How to Build Your First Blazor WebAssembly Application

 To build and run your application on your local machine for development purpose whatever the hosting model you choose, you use the standard command of the dotnet cli: